Siemens to raise growth and profitability targets - report

-BERLIN, June 17 (Reuters) - German engineering group Siemens (SIEGn.DE) will at least partly raise its growth and profitability targets as it seeks to mitigate pressure from investors, Handelsblatt newspaper reported on Thursday, citing industry sources.
+BERLIN (Reuters) - German engineering group Siemens will at least partly raise its growth and profitability targets as it seeks to mitigate pressure from investors, Handelsblatt newspaper reported on Thursday, citing industry sources.

 The move will be announced by new Chief Executive Roland Busch on the company’s Capital Market Day, due on June 24, the newspaper added.